Hello and Welcome to Year 4

 with Miss Jackson and Mrs Gregory

-Spring Term and General Information
+Summer Term and General Information

 We always look forward to seeing the children, as well as how smart they look in September.
 However we would like to take this opportunity to remind everyone of our School uniform which is as follows: